A simple DIY to build a functional PVC pool towel rack that is perfect for your backyard pool needs.

-There are all kinds of ways you can go about making a PVC pool towel rack from simple designs to large designs but we just wanted something simple that would hold our towels plus a few swimsuits.
+There are all kinds of ways you can go about making a DIY pool towel rack from simple designs to large designs but we just wanted something simple that would hold our towels, plus a few swimsuits.

 (3) 10' PVC Pipes

-Here are some pictures if the fittings confuse you.
+Here are some pictures if the fitting sizes are confusing.

 - Once you have cut all your pieces start fitting the pipe pieces into the fittings.